 When using webhooks, make sure it’s using TLS and wherever possible don’t share user data over webhooks.

-First thing you can do with your backend security is to give less information about your infrastructure.
+First step you can take with your backend security is to give less information about your infrastructure.
 Use custom 404/403 page, don’t leak server/PHP version in your response as this can be used by an attacker to gather information about your previous infrastructure versions.
 Second step would be to protect your “server sudo”; not everyone in your organization needs access to everything.
 Harden your SSH, use public/private key based logins.

 We can sum up backend security with these quick pointers; use updated software, don’t leak information, close ports that are not in use, always have a backup, check default configurations of softwares, make sure there are layers of protection like firewall, load balancer, CDN, IDS, IPS before server, and finally, always monitor your logs.

-There are many open source tools that you can use to implement some of the best practices mentioned in this guide.
+There are many open-source tools that you can use to implement some of the best practices mentioned in this guide.

 Firewall is the first layer of defense for your server, if you’re on Ubuntu server you can use Uncomplicated Firewall (UFW).
 It is a basic firewall that uses basic sets of rules, this is fine for a website with average traffic.